Skip to main content

 Open Device Action Menu

-Open the Device Action Menu (three-dot menu).
+Open the Device Action Menu (ellipsis).

 3